mwusdv/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Results

-The model with the above described architecture is trained with the augmented data described above can drive automously very well on both tracks.
-The video recordings on both tracks, track1.mp4 and track2.mp4, are included in the repository.
+The model with the above described architecture is trained with the augmented data described above.
+The vehicle can drive automously very well on both tracks.
+And the video recordings on both tracks, track1.mp4 and track2.mp4, are included in the repository.